Just an hour by Shinkansen from Osaka or Kyoto ! Enjoy Peach Picking and Grape Picking picking in the fruit kingdom of Okayama

 This tourist farm offers strawberry picking from winter to spring and Grape Picking from summer to autumn.
 In addition to enjoying soft serve ice cream topped with strawberries and grapes, you can also experience using fruits from the farm itself.
 The farm shop sells processed foods such as puddings, jams, and fresh cream daifuku, as well as freshly picked fruits and vegetables.

 Okayama is located in an area with good access to both the Kansai and Kyushu areas.
-It can be reached in about an hour by Shinkansen from Osaka or Kyoto, about 40 minutes from Hiroshima, and about 1 hour and 40 minutes from Hakata Station.
+It can be reached by Shinkansen in about an hour from Osaka or Kyoto, about 40 minutes from Hiroshima, and about 1 hour and 40 minutes from Hakata Station.

 Check access to Okayama

-Okayama Prefecture is located in the Chuo of Western Japan, and is known as the "Land of Sunshine" due to its warm climate and little rain throughout the year.
-It is conveniently located halfway between famous tourist spots such as Kyoto, Osaka, and Hiroshima, and is also the gateway to Shikoku via the Great Seto Bridge.
-Okayama is also known as the "Fruit Kingdom," and the fruits that grow in the warm climate of the Seto Inland Sea and sunshine are of the highest quality in terms of sweetness, aroma, and flavor.
+Okayama Prefecture is located in the Center of Western Japan and is known as the "Land of Sunshine" due to its warm climate and little rain throughout the year.
+It's conveniently located halfway between famous tourist destinations like Kyoto, Osaka, and Hiroshima!
+It's also the gateway to Shikoku via the Seto.
+Okayama is also known as the "Fruit Okayama," and the fruits that are sun-drenched in the warm climate of the Setouchi are of the highest quality in terms of sweetness, aroma, and flavor.
 You can enjoy seasonal fruits such as white peaches, Muscat grapes, and Pione grapes!
-Okayama is also home to world-famous tourist spots such as Okayama Castle, Okayama Korakuen Garden, one of Japan's three most famous gardens, and Kurashiki Bikan Historical Quarter, which are renowned for their history, culture, and art!
+Okayama is also home to world-class tourist spots, including Okayama Castle, Okayama Korakuen Garden, one of Japan's three most famous gardens, and Kurashiki Bikan Historical Quarter, which boasts history, culture, and art!

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.